phrutis/bip39scan.com/README.md

 That's why the search speed is 30% lower than the nominal one.<br>
 This is 7 times faster than going through the same thing 7 times!<hr>

-**How to search by nickname?**

-You can use a nickname in the pool.
-Use xx -u Yournick --bloom 2048M<br>
-You need to write @phrutis your nickname and your BTC address.<br>
-I will add your address to the private list.<hr>

 **I'm a miner and I have little RAM in my rig.**

 Try increasing the swap file.<br>